corentin-junod/DSM-Occlusion/README.md

 #### Troubleshooting

 - ***Unable to find GDAL library*** during build
 *Reason* : The GDAL library files (.lib on Windows, or .so on Linux) failed to be located.
 *Solution* : Make sure GDAL is installed properly.
 If GDAL library is not installed in the expected directory (*/usr/lib/* on Linux, or *C:/OSGeo4W/lib/* on Windows) you can specify GDAL library location by defining GDAL_LIB_DIR during CMake generation.
 Example : `cmake -B ./build -DGDAL_LIB_DIR=<your_gdal_path>`

 - ***gdal_priv.h not found*** during build
 *Reason* : The GDAL header files (.h) failed to be located.
 *Solution* : Make sure GDAL is installed properly.
 If GDAL headers are not installed in the expected directory (*/usr/include/* on Linux, or *C:/OSGeo4W/include/* on Windows) you can specify GDAL headers location by defining GDAL_INCLUDE_DIR during CMake generation.
 Example : `cmake -B ./build -DGDAL_INCLUDE_DIR=<your_gdal_path>`

-- ***Unsupported gpu architecture 'compute_native'*** during build *Reason* : By default, the project is compiled for the hardware on the current machine.
+- ***Unsupported gpu architecture*** during build
+*Reason* : By default, the project is compiled for the hardware on the current machine.
 This error happens if CUDA was not able to find the current machine architecture (for example, when the current machine doesn't have a GPU).
 *Solution* : You can specify the GPU architecture to use by defining CMAKE_CUDA_ARCHITECTURES during generation.
 Example : `cmake -B ./build -DCMAKE_CUDA_ARCHITECTURES=75`.
 See [CMAKE_CUDA_ARCHITECTURES](https://cmake.org/cmake/help/latest/variable/CMAKE_CUDA_ARCHITECTURES.html).

+- ***Missing CUDA driver*** or ***CUDA driver version is insufficient*** when running the executable
+*Reason* : Your CUDA driver is either missing or too old.
+*Solution* : Install the latest [CUDA driver](https://www.nvidia.com/Download/index.aspx) for your system and graphic card.